MaastrichtU-IDS/dsri-documentation/website/docs/deploy-on-gpu.md

 Checkout [this documentation](https://github.com/MaastrichtU-IDS/jupyterlab#jupyterlab-on-gpu) for more details on how we build the optimized docker images for the DSRI GPUs.
 Feel free to [extend the images](https://github.com/MaastrichtU-IDS/jupyterlab#extend-an-image) to your needs.

+## Reserve GPU for your experiments

+You can check the availability of our GPUs, and reserve GPU slots in our [GPU booking calendar](/gpu-booking).

 ## Start a workspace on GPU

 Start a workspace in your DSRI project based on Ubuntu, with all drivers and dependencies for accessing the GPU already installed.
 You will be able to access it using the JupyterLab web UI and VisualStudio Code in the browser.